Chiv2-Community/chivalry2-weapons/README.md

 Review the classes in src.
 Not much is documented, but it should be fairly straight forward.
 The weapon class maps 1:1 with the json files.

-## Updating weapon stats
+## Updating weapon attack data

 1. Obtain AbilitiesOverride.json from the game files somehow.
-I've used FModel with great success
+I've used FModel with great success.
+2. Place it in the `raw_data` directory
-2. Run `python3 scripts/ingest.py --input_json /path/to/AbilitiesOverride.json --output_dir src/weapons --changelog_location changelog.txt` from the project root directory
+3. Run `ingest-new-data.bat` from the project root directory
+4. Submit a pull request

 Changelog.txt will contain a readable set of stat changes.